stennety/mywebsite/_posts/2024-10-30-MR-Best-Practices.md

 Follow the established coding style guidelines of the project.
 Consistency in code formatting helps improve readability and ensures that the codebase remains cohesive.

 #### 7.1 Be Consistent in Your Coding
 Follow a specific style and stick with it and do not use different styles.
-For example, we recommend that you import the Assert class statically; however, if you choose to be more verbose, then stick with this pattern.
-Consider following through with existing project patterns.
+For example, we recommend that you import the `org.assertj.core.api.Assert` class statically; however, if you choose to be more verbose, then stick with this pattern.
+Consider following existing project patterns.

 ### 8. Consider the Impact on Other Modules
 When making changes, consider the potential impact on other modules or components of the system.
 Document any necessary modifications or dependencies in your merge request, ensuring that other developers are aware of any related changes they need to make.